PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/StatsResetBloodmoon.md

 If checked, will tera your lead Pokemon at the start of battle.

-### Actions Table:
+### Stop Conditions:
 Use this table to specify the criteria for keeping a catch.
-There is no shiny filter or check, as Bloodmoon Ursaluna is shiny locked.
+There is no shiny or nature filters, as Bloodmoon Ursaluna is shiny and nature locked.

 ### Go Home when Done: